-Few days back, I talked about Panda 3.8 and surprisingly ShoutMeLoud traffic started going down after the last algo update.
-Since, I offer SEO consultancy, it’s a shame for me to see my own major site getting affected with Panda algo again.
-You can read my previous article on How I recovered from Panda and I was in panic mode with this update.
+Few days back, I talked about Panda 3.8 and surprisingly ShoutMeLoud traffic started going down after the last algorithm update.
+Since, I offer SEO consultancy, it’s a shame for me to see my major site getting affected with Panda algo again.
+You can read my previous article on How I recovered from Panda, and I was in panic mode with this update.
 I started doing a complete SEO audit of ShoutMeLoud and realized that it’s penalized because of thin content.

 Thanks Hostgator for creating a mess:

 Let me start with, Hostgator is not a bad hosting company but this time they created a major problem for me.
-Few days back (Before last update) I spotted a https:// link of SML indexed in Google, and I contacted Hostgator support about this issue.
-Since https links are likely to be there when I have a SSL certificate in my account, which is not the same in my case.
+Few days back (Before the last update) I spotted a https:// link of SML indexed in Google, and I contacted Hostgator support about this issue.
+Since https, links are likely to be there when I have an SSL certificate in my account, which is not the same in my case.
 You can read a discussion on the same on my Facebook wall.

-(8:19 pm) [Joshua C.] Actually, I just noticed there may still be an old SSL certificate installed on your account instead of the shared certificate we provide.
+(8:19 pm) [Joshua C.], I just noticed there may still be an old SSL certificate installed on your account instead of the shared certificate we provide.

 (8:22 pm) [Harsh Agrawal]: And how come all of a sudden SSL certificate added or changed..When I have not put any such request